girishiva1989/Learn-shell-new/README.md

 # Learn-shell-new
-We will learn shell scripting basics
+# We will learn shell scripting basics
+# Here are the topics